grawat321/php-quiz-script/README.md

-# PHP Payroll Application
+# PHP Quiz Application

-A web application build in PHP for keeping the records of employees with many more features such as monthly income and daily attendence.
+A simple application built in PHP for conducting a quiz and generating its result

 ## Getting Started

-Full documentation to the project is attached with the project inside documentaion folder.
+Download the project and configure the database.php file inside the application/config folder.
+You can also configure the base url inside the config.php file.

 ### Prerequisites